 We've all seen meals in fancy restaurants that come elaborately plated with things that seem purely decorative.
 Flowers look beautiful as garnishes, but are they meant to be eaten?
 Any flower you see on your plate in a restaurant can be consumed.
 If you're looking for a way to bring some of that same decorative flair to your next dinner party there are a few things to consider first.
 While many flowers are edible, some are poisonous.
-If you're not sure if a plant is edible or not, always check a trusted resource before giving it a taste test.
+If you're not sure if a plant is edible, always check a trusted resource before giving it a taste test.

 Bean blossoms have a sweet, beany flavor.
 Nasturtiums have a wonderful, peppery flavor similar to watercress and their pickled buds can be substituted for more expensive capers.
 Borage tastes like cucumber, and miniature pansies (Johny-Jump-Ups) have a mild wintergreen taste.